Editorial guide

 Where to start with pour-over coffee in San Francisco

-Look elsewhere for the nearest latte, a pastry-only stop, or a room chosen only for seating.
-These picks make most sense when filter coffee is part of the brief.
+Look elsewhere for a long brunch or the nearest latte.
+These picks work best when filter coffee is part of the actual brief.